-To change assessment defaults, click on your photo or your initials on the top right of your browser window and select Company Settings.
+To change assessment defaults, click on your photo or your initials on the top right of your browser window and select Assessment Settings.

-Under the Assessment Defaults you can find the following settings:
+Under the Assessment Settings > Assessment Defaults, you can find the following settings:

 Assessment validity period